-Your student card (in the form of a chip card with the date of validity printed on it) is also - but only in combination with your identity card/ passport - your (semester) ticket for the Rhine Ruhr Transport Association (VRR).
+Your student card (in the form of a chip card with the date of validity printed on it) is ticket for the Rhine Ruhr Transport Association (VRR).
 This means that you have free travel by bus and train in the entire region for the whole semester (also in the semester break).
 By using public transport, you will gain a lot by spending a little.